raspberrypilearning/octapi-brute-force-enigma/en/step_4.md

 ## Enigma during WWII

 In WWII, Enigma-encrypted messages were usually sent in Morse code via shortwave radio.
-This means they could easily be intercepted some distance away, so the military relied heavily on the strength of the encryption technique to keep their messages secret.
+This means they could easily be intercepted some distance away, so the German military relied heavily on the strength of the encryption technique to keep their messages secret.
 However, Britain intercepted and successfully decrypted the messages at Bletchley Park.

 An Enigma-encrypted transmission would have looked similar to this: